MerinBabu/flutter_app_development/README.md

-# flutter_app_development
+# Brew Crew App
-This consists of my attempts at learning flutter_app_development.
+This is an app created as part of learning flutter app development online.
-The branches of the repository (other than the master branch) consists of two apps which have been created in the process - world time app and brew crew app.
+The app can be used for updating and analysing brew preferences(like sugar,strength etc) among a group of users, which could be then used as a source of data by whoever handles the delivery of coffee among the group.